Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

-To prevent food boredom, simply add a squeeze of lemon, drops of Tabasco sauce or a sprinkling of coriander to give it a new twist.
+To prevent food boredom, simply add a squeeze of lemon, a few drops of Tabasco sauce or a sprinkling of coriander to give it a new twist.

-You’ve heard it before and you’ll hear it again: a good night’s sleep is integral for a healthy lifestyle.
+You’ve heard it before and you’ll hear it again: a good night’s sleep is integral to a healthy lifestyle.

 If the stresses of work usually stop you from shutting down, use the long weekend to get yourself into a bedtime routine, such as having a bath before bed, reading a few pages of your book, and having a drink to help you sleep.

 Certain scents can also help you drift into a peaceful sleep.
-Try the Febreze Sleep Serenity range in Warm Milk & Honey or Moonlit Lavender to transform your bedroom into a relaxed, sweet-smelling haven.
+Try the Febreze Sleep Serenity range in Moonlit Lavender to transform your bedroom into a relaxed, sweet-smelling haven.

 Try not to waste away your Monday off sat on the sofa with box sets (although of course this is a fine indulgence now and again).
 Instead, use the opportunity to combat stress with gentle exercise, such as Pilates, yoga or tai chi.